qiboteam/qibocal/doc/source/protocols/ramsey/ramsey.rst

 the formula presented above.

-If the protocols is successful the drive frequency will be updated only if a non-zero detuning is provided. :math:`T_2` is updated only in the case where detuning is 0.
+If the protocols is successful the drive frequency will be updated only if a non-zero detuning is provided. :math:`T_2` is updated only in the case where detuning is not specified.

 Requirements
 ^^^^^^^^^^^^